MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-assignabledeviceservice-mountassignabledevice.md

 ---
-Description: 'Mounts the specified PCI device so that it can be used by the host computer system.' ms.assetid: '2a07174e-c221-4c04-81b8-5968aa67e235'
+Description: Mounts the specified PCI device so that it can be used by the host computer system. ms.assetid: 2a07174e-c221-4c04-81b8-5968aa67e235
-title: 'MountAssignableDevice method of the Msvm\_AssignableDeviceService class'
+title: MountAssignableDevice method of the Msvm\_AssignableDeviceService class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MountAssignableDevice method of the Msvm\_AssignableDeviceService class